reselbob/k8sdemos/configmap-using/readme.md

 ```

-**Step 4:** Now let create the pod that uses the configmap in a declarative manner using the manifest file:
+**Step 4:** Now let's create the pod that uses the configmap in a declarative manner using the manifest file:

 `kubectl apply -f manifests/pinger-test-pod.yaml`